Agentic AI Just Crossed Its Tipping Point in the Enterprise

 Gartner's specific claim is sharper: 40% of enterprise applications will include a task-specific AI agent by the end of 2026, up from under 5% a year earlier.
 The work those agents are actually doing is unglamorous by design — customer service resolution, document processing, inventory redistribution, clinical documentation.
 High-volume, well-defined, rules-friendly tasks, not open-ended reasoning.

-- Spend is concentrated in well-scoped, repetitive workflows — not general-purpose 'do anything' agents.
+- Spend is concentrated in well-scoped, repetitive workflows — not general-purpose "do anything" agents.

 - The 79%-adopted vs. 11%-in-production gap is the single most useful number in this space right now.